jerrydenton/sumScore/README.md

 # sumScore v1.0

 ## OVERVIEW
-Simple Unity3d prefabs for keeping track of scores in your game.
+sumScore is a super fast and easy way to add scores to your game.
+It contains simple to set up Unity3d prefabs for displaying and storing scores.
 Includes option to save high score to PlayerPrefs.
-It's a super fast and easy way to add scores to your game.
 Uses the native Unity UI so you can easily change the look and feel of everything right in the editor.
 Licensed under MIT and CC0 so there are no worries on usage rights.

 - Project Homepage: http://www.cyberlogical.com/sumscore/
 - Repository: https://github.com/jerrydenton/sumScore